 Others are overweight because they overeat to compensate for nutritional deficiencies.

-Regardless of whether a person is under or overweight, their weight should stabilize once they implement a strict gluten-free diet.
+Regardless of whether a person is underweight or overweight, their weight should stabilize once they implement a strict gluten-free diet.

-However, it’s essential that a person with celiac disease get help from a nutrition professional, not only to learn how to eat gluten-free but also to adjust how and how much they eat.
+However, a person with celiac disease must get help from a nutrition professional to learn how to eat gluten-free and adjust how and how much they eat.